Corporate Tax Calculator

 What counts as non-deductible expenses?

-Non-deductible expenses include: fines and penalties, personal or owner expenses, 50% of entertainment costs, donations to non-approved organisations, expenses without proper documentation, and any expenditure not incurred wholly and exclusively for business purposes.
-These must be added back to your accounting profit when calculating taxable income.
+Non-deductible expenses, or expenses that cannot be subtracted from taxable income, include fines and penalties, personal or owner expenses, 50% of entertainment costs, donations to non-approved organisations, expenses without proper documentation, and any expenditure not incurred wholly and exclusively for business purposes.
+These expenses must be added back to your accounting profit when calculating taxable income.

 How does Corporate Tax work for Free Zone companies?